-It’s a well-known fact in business: employees leave their manager, not their company.
-In fact, 42% of UK employees have quit a job because of their boss, and 41% of staff think they’re under-appreciated by their manager.
+It's often said in business: employees leave their manager, not their company.
+In fact, 42% of UK employees have quit a job because of their boss, and 41% of staff think they're under-appreciated by their manager.

 The latter group of employees are on the cusp of leaving - perhaps they're waiting a few months to see if the situation improves, or they're already looking for another job.

 High staff turnover rates can cripple a business.
 Not only do you have to deal with higher hiring costs, but the loss of morale in the staffroom can be even more costly.
 If you want to reduce staff turnover, tackling management is an effective way to start.

 Old-school management styles are on their way out in most sectors.
 Does management in your business have any of these hallmarks?

 - Dictatorial.
 Communication tends to be one-way.